Skip to main content

 Quality Plan

-The quality Control function reflects the ISO 2859-1 norm (Sampling procedures for inspection by attributes) in ProcessForce and allows to recreate and adjust to the specific business requirements.
+The Quality Control function reflects the ISO 2859-1 norm (Sampling procedures for inspection by attributes) in ProcessForce and and offers flexibility to customize it according to specific business needs.
 Therefore, it allows generating Quality Control Test Pool based on the norm's rules (Business Partners' ratings, Pass/Fail rules).

-Agreeing to use the Quality Control function based on the ISO 2859-1 norm can be a valuable tool for quality assurance between your company and a business partner delivering Items to you.
+Adopting the Quality Control function based on the ISO 2859-1 standard can be a valuable asset for ensuring quality between your company and a business partner supplying you with items.

 Path